martincartledge/martincartledge.github.io/introduction-to-graphql.md

 now we will see that a field can return an object type of its own

+a graphql server can execute queries like these because at each level in the query - it is able to validate the client requirements against the defined schema

 ```graphql
 query {
     # !. the shop field returns a `Shop` type